manips-sai-org/sai2-primitives/README.md

 ```

 ## Run the examples
-Remember that you need sai2-simulation, sai2-graphics and sai2-common in order to compile and run the examples.
+Remember that you need sai-simulation, sai-graphics and sai-common in order to compile and run the examples.
 Go to build/examples/desired_example and run the example.
 For example 1 :
 ```
 cd build/examples/01-joint_control